Jeiwan/jeiwan.github.io/content/posts/upgradeable-proxy-from-scratch.md

 }
 ```

-This function must be called after an implementaion contract was set in the proxy contract.
+This function must be called after an implementation contract was set in the proxy contract.
 In our tests, it'll look like that:

 ```js